matrix-org/synapse/UPGRADE.rst

 Once email and SMS support has been disabled in the vector.im and matrix.org identity servers, all Synapse versions that depend on those instances will be unable to send email and SMS through them.
+There are no imminent plans to remove email and SMS support from Sydent altogether.

 Email
 -----

 Following upgrade, to continue using email as a registration method admins can either:-

 * Configure Synapse to use an alternate email server (details follow).
 * Run or choose an identity server (with email support) and delegate to it.